S3-working-group/s3-practical-guide/src/making-and-evolving-agreements/evaluate-agreements.md

 ## Evaluate Agreements (cont.)

-* schedule a separate session for updating agreement if necessary
+* evaluating agreements can be as simple as checking there's no objections to the agreemens as is
-* review usually takes place in *Governance Meetings*
+* review often takes place in *Governance Meetings*
-* reviews are scheduled per agreement
+* sometimes it's effective to schedule a dedicated session for reviewing an agreement
-* adjust review cadence with **expected stability** of the agreement
+* adjust review frequency as necessary
-* trigger early review when necessary
+* review earlier if required